cyclaero/xcssecovid/README.md

                            a column for a simulated time series by the given model, using the parameter as resulted from curve fitting.

 ## Use cases on my BLog (German)
-Zeitreihenanalyse zur Ausbreitung von Covid-19 ausserhalb Chinas: https://obsigna.com/articles/1584931539.html English translation by MS-Online-Translation: https://www.translatetheweb.com/?from=de&to=en&a=https://obsigna.com/articles/1584931539.html
+Modelle zur Beschreibung der Ausbreitung des n-Coronavirus-2019: https://obsigna.com/articles/1585498285.html English translation by MS-Online-Translation: https://www.translatetheweb.com/?from=de&to=en&a=https://obsigna.com/articles/1585498285.html